 Abacavir and lamivudine can also cause severe or life-threatening effects on your liver.
 You should not take abacavir and lamivudine if you have liver disease.

 Do not take abacavir and lamivudine with any of the following HIV medications: Atripla, Combivir, Complera, Emtriva, Epivir, Trizivir, Truvada, Zerit, or Ziagen.

 To make sure you can safely take abacavir and lamivudine, tell your doctor if you have any of these other conditions:

 You may need a blood test before you start taking abacavir and lamivudine for the first time, or if you are restarting the medication after stopping for reasons not related to an allergic reaction.

 FDA pregnancy category C. It is not known whether abacavir and lamivudine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
 HIV can be passed to your baby if you are not properly treated during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Take all of your HIV medicines as directed to control your infection.

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 How should I take abacavir and lamivudine (Epzicom)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Abacavir and lamivudine may be taken with or without food.